sodabubblewine/sodabubblewine.github.io/README.md

 A major conclusion from the substance of (#2025-0417-2020)[accumulating the links] to papers on what is called "concatenative programming languages" is that modern writers do not know the difference between a theory and its logic.
 The inability to notice that the predicate functors of Quine are not combinators as in the more familiar combinatory calculi is a great sadness: both to our sciences and to our teachers.

+Finally done accumulating the links that I wrote down.
+Now on to my little lisp.

 ## 2025 0417

 ### 2025 0417 2026